sbtourist/clamq/README.md

     (defn my-failure-handler [failure] (println "Message: " (failure :message)) (println "Exception: " (failure :exception)))

+## Runner

+Clamq Runner is a quick and easy way to run Clojure code containing Clamq instructions, which comes in handy when you want to quickly interact with message queues, i.e. for processing messages on the fly or just moving them around.

+In order to use it, you have to write a Clojure file containing some Clamq code, for example:

+   (with-open [c1 (activemq/activemq-connection "tcp://localhost:61616") c2 (rabbitmq/rabbitmq-connection "localhost")]
+     (println "Opening pipe...")
+     (pipes/open (pipes/single-pipe {:from {:connection c1 :endpoint "q1"} :to {:connection c2 :endpoint {:routing-key "q2"}} :transacted true}))
+     (println "Done!")
+     (Thread/join))

+You have access to all Clamq namespaces and functions, more specifically:

+* clamq.protocol.connection can be accessed with the "connection" prefix.
+* clamq.protocol.consumer can be accessed with the "consumer" prefix.
+* clamq.protocol.seqable can be accessed with the "seqable" prefix.
+* clamq.protocol.producer can be accessed with the "producer" prefix.
+* clamq.pipes can be accessed with the "pipes" prefix.
+* clamq.activemq can be accessed with the "activemq" prefix.
+* clamq.rabbitmq can be accessed with the "rabbitmq" prefix.

+Then, simply run it as follows:

+   java -jar clamq-runner-version-standalone.jar your.clj

 ## A note about resource management

 As you may have noted, connections, consumers and pipes provide a close function to properly free resources.
 So, you can use all of them in idiomatic